-Seek immediate medical attention if you experience chest pain, especially if you have other signs and symptoms, such as shortness of breath or jaw or arm pain.
-These may be signs and symptoms of a heart attack.
+Seek immediate medical attention if you experience chest pain, especially if you also have shortness of breath or jaw or arm pain.
+These may be symptoms of a heart attack.

 Make an appointment with your doctor if you experience severe or frequent eosinophilic esophagitis symptoms.
 If you take over-the-counter medications for heartburn more than twice a week, see your doctor.

 There has been a significant increase in numbers of people diagnosed with eosinophilic esophagitis in the past decade.
-At first researchers thought this was due to the increase in awareness among doctors and greater availability of upper endoscopy.
-However, studies now suggest that the disease is becoming increasingly common, parallel to the increase in asthma and allergy.
+At first, researchers thought this was due to an increase in awareness among doctors and greater availability of tests.
+However, studies now suggest the disease is becoming increasingly common, parallel to the increase in asthma and allergy.

 - Season.
-May be more likely diagnosed between the spring and fall, probably because levels of pollen and other allergens are higher and people are more prone to be outdoors.
+You're more likely to be diagnosed between the spring and fall, probably because levels of pollen and other allergens are higher and people are more prone to be outdoors.

 - Sex.
-More common in males than in females.
+Eosinophilic esophagitis is more common in males than in females.

 - Family history.
-If family members have eosinophilic esophagitis, you have a greater chance of being diagnosed.
+Doctors think eosinophilic esophagitis may run in the family (have a genetic component).
+If your family members have eosinophilic esophagitis, you have a greater chance of being diagnosed.

 - Allergies and asthma.
-If you have food or other allergies, or asthma, you are more likely to be diagnosed.
+If you have food or environmental allergies, asthma, atopic dermatitis or a chronic respiratory disease, you're more likely to be diagnosed with eosinophilic esophagitis.

 - Age.
-Originally thought to be a childhood disease, but now is known to be common in adults as well.
-However, the symptoms differ somewhat.
+Originally, eosinophilic esophagitis was thought to be a childhood disease, but now it is known to be common in adults as well.
+The symptoms differ somewhat between children and adults.